Noise from construction and demolition

-However, if works starts early or finishes late or if it takes place on a Saturday afternoon, Sunday or bank holiday noise complaints may be likely.
+Noise complaints are typically received when work starts early or finishes late or if it takes place on a Saturday afternoon, Sunday or bank holiday.

-Across Greater Manchester the recommended hours of operation for construction are:
+In Trafford the recommended hours of operation for construction and demolition works are:

 - Saturday: Start 9am and Finish at 1pm.